 View Appestry FAQs.

-Amazon Echo and Roku streaming players are the most popular devices in their respective categories so we see this as a step forward in making Alexa Roku commands a seamless part of the smart home ecosystem.
+Amazon Echo, Roku streaming devices and Roku TVs* are the most popular devices in their respective categories so we see this as a step forward in making Alexa Roku commands a seamless part of the smart home ecosystem.
 It’s what we’ve been waiting for– controlling TV with our voice commands instead of using a traditional remote!

 Watch a quick demonstration on YouTube

 Amazon has published a new Video Skill API which will enable app developers and manufacturers more flexibility in developing voice control commands for their video streaming devices.
-The future of voice control for TV entertainment is betting brighter and brighter!
+The future of voice control for TV entertainment is getting better!